Overview

 - co-PI: Renee Rioux

-- Haoming Chen (undergraduate student in CS)
+- Haoming Chen (undergrad)

-- Elaine Wu (undergraduate student in CS)
+- Elaine Wu (undergrad)

 Project summary